 - A visit to the USS Arizona Memorial and Pearl Harbor Visitor’s Center is a must for anyone visiting Waikiki.
 You will step back in time for a few hours and see Honolulu as it was just before the U.S. entered World War II.

 - The ‘Iolani Palace was the home of the Hawaiian monarchy from 1845 to 1893 when it became the capital building for the provisional government.
 Today, it is a museum and on the National Register of Historic Places.
 Another fascinating museum is the Bishop Museum Collection, where you will see the largest collection of Polynesian artifacts in the world.

 Excellent Shopping Opportunities

-> The Waikiki Farmers Market at the Hyatt Regency Waikiki Beach Resort and Spa is open every Thursday from 4 pm – 8 pm.
-In addition, the Pualeilani Atrium Shops at the resort has three levels of one-of-a-kind boutiques and specialty stores that overlook an open-air atrium.
+The Waikiki Farmer’s Market at the Hyatt Regency Waikiki Beach Resort and Spa is open every Thursday from 4 pm – 8 pm.
+In addition, the Pualeilani Atrium Shops at the resort have three levels of one-of-a-kind boutiques and specialty stores that overlook an open-air atrium.
 You will find excellent restaurants and other activities, and it will all be within your budget because you can get a variety of discount coupons.

-> Interesting Places to See
+Interesting Places to See